Prag8855/aab/content/guides/blue-card.md

 ## Blue Card requirements

-To get a Blue Card, you need...
+To get a Blue Card, you need...[^18]

 - [ ] **A job offer in Germany**
-    You must [find a job](/guides/find-a-job-in-berlin) before you apply for the Blue Card.
-You must also have...
+    You must [find a job](/guides/find-a-job-in-berlin) before you apply for the Blue Card.[^15] You must also have...
     - [ ] **A high income**
         Your salary must be over {{BLUE_CARD_MIN_INCOME|cur}}€ per year (before taxes, without bonuses).[^3] If there is a shortage of skilled workers in your field, you salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year. - [Fields with a shortage of skilled workers](https://ec.europa.eu/eurostat/documents/1978984/6037342/ISCO-08.pdf)
     - [ ] **Job experience**
         You have the skills and experience to do this job.
 For example, you can't get a Blue Card for a programming job if you have no programming education or experience.
     - [ ] **Permission to do this job**
-        You must have all the qualifications and permits to do this job in Germany.
-For example, doctors, engineers and lawyers need specific qualifications.
+        You must have all the qualifications and permits to do this job in Germany.[^12] For example, doctors, engineers and lawyers need specific qualifications.
 Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know if your profession requires specific qualifications.
 - [ ] **A university degree**
     Your university degree must be recognised in Germany.
 Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your school and degree are recognised. - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)